pierrick-marie/docker-templates/README.md

 Root password is `root` :D
 All data are stored in the docker volume `db`.

-Two databases are configured.
-One for wordpress and one to develop.
-The databases are configured from the entry points in `./config/databases`.
+One database is configured for Wordpress.
+There is a user `wordpress` with password `p` to access to the database.
+I suggest to use PhpMyAdmin to create new databases for other projects in the same MariaDB container. (@see PhpMyAdmin bellow.)
-It's not really "docker proof" to create two databases in the same container, but my purpose is providing a complete and ready to use environment to develop.
+I know it's not a "docker proof" approach, but my purpose is providing a complete and ready to use environment to develop.
 It's not a production environment ready to deploy on the web.
-As a consequence I choose the simplicity with one container and many databases instead of many containers with one database.
+As a consequence I choose the simplicity with one container and many databases instead of many containers for one database each.

 ### Wordpress